apmp-dxfg/m-layer-concept/docs/m_layer_json.rst

 Reference
 =========
-References require a unique identifier.
+References have a unique identifier.

-If the reference is a unit belonging to a system of units then additional information is entered against the name ``system``.
+If the reference is a unit belonging to a system of units then additional information is entered under the name ``system``.

-This 'system' object holds an M-layer identifier of the system, the dimensions of the unit in the system, and the numerical prefix of the unit (expressed in rational form as a numerator and denominator) with respect to the corresponding coherent unit.
+The 'system' object holds an M-layer identifier for the system, the dimensions of the unit in the system, and the numerical prefix of the unit (expressed in rational form, as a numerator and denominator strings) with respect to the corresponding coherent system unit.

 .. code:: json